SalvatoreRa/tutorial/artificial intelligence/resources/README.md

 # Scientific articles

 This is a list of seminal articles on different fields of artificial intelligence.
 This is list is not meant to be complete (but I will expand with time and you can suggest additions).
 I see a starting point of articles that should be read it, I consulted most of them for my tutorials and many them present the basis of the artificial intelligence.
 I try to cover many field of the actual artificial intelligence research.
+I am listing free accessible articles that can be accessed by anyone.

 | Link | Topic | Year | Description |
 | --------- | ------ | ------ |------ |